mulle-c/mulle-storage/README.md

 #### 🛅 Memory management for tree nodes

-🛅 mulle-storage manages instances of a single struct

 Why not just use malloc ?
 It can be useful as a storage for nodes of a tree.
 It's likely faster and it may produce less fragmentation and it may improve locality of reference.
 Freed nodes will be reused.
 All the tree